-We are committed to improve quality and equitable access to education for boys and girls by 2020.
+We are committed to improving the quality and equitable access to education for boys and girls by 2020.
 We are working towards this by:

 - Increasing the proportion of trained teachers utilizing skills acquired to teach reading thus increasing the proportion of children who can read with comprehension by Grade 3